 Graduates of the program will be business intelligence analysts who can effectively liaison between technical experts and business/organizational users of business analytics, while understanding the ethical and legal aspects of analytics work.

-Lead and manage teams engaged in analytics projects within an organization
+Effectively manage and lead teams engaged in analytics projects within the organization.

-Appraise analytical maturity of an organization or business in terms of its focus, culture, people, and technology
+Appraise analytical maturity of the organization in terms of its focus, culture, people, and technology.

 BUAN600: MSBA Program Orientation (0 Credits)